Table of Contents

 While in Salzburg, pay homage to the Sound of Music, which was filmed in the city and its surrounding countryside, by going on a tour that brings you to the filming locations.

-Also, be sure to browse the Christmas markets, especially if you’re looking for festive decorations.
+Also, be sure to browse some of the best Christmas markets in Europe here, especially if you’re looking for festive decorations.
 I bought multiple things here and can assure you that these are a few of my favorite things.

 Lastly, if you are studying in Florence during the fall semester, you can’t leave the city without checking out its own Christmas market!
 There is only one set up each year, and it is conveniently located in front of Santa Croce.
 It is open all day from the end of November until the week before Christmas.

-Christmas markets are set up in all of the major European cities during November and December, with the best one being in Strasbourg, France.
-I did not know about them before studying abroad, but I’ve realized that they are a huge bonus to students who study in Europe during the fall semester.
+Christmas markets are set up in all of the major European cities during November and December, with the best Christmas Market in Europe being in Strasbourg, France.
+I didn’t know about them before studying abroad, but I’ve realized that they are a huge bonus to students studying abroad in Europe during the fall semester.
 Keep this in mind when choosing when to go abroad because they will be sure to get you in the holiday spirit and make it easy to find gifts for loved ones!

-Tip: Be sure to buy an ornament from every Christmas market that you visit to decorate your tree with and to commemorate your travels!
+Pro-tip: Be sure to buy an ornament from every Christmas market that you visit to decorate your tree with and to commemorate your travels!
+Happy Holidays!

 Like this post?
 Pin it to save it for later and share with others!